The Employment Law Review: New Zealand

 - a minimum of four weeks of paid holiday per year;

-- 11 public holidays, each being a day off on full pay;
+- 11 public holidays, each being a day off on full pay (due to increase to 12 in 2022);

-- five days of paid sick leave per year;
+- 10 days of paid sick leave per year;

 - on completion of six months of continuous employment, entitlement to bereavement leave and 10 days of family violence leave per year;